e271828e/Flight.jl/docs/notes/design/framework_spec.md

 blessing of externalized FSM components makes cross-component cascades the expected idiom, not a corner case.
 Orthodoxy concurs: hybrid automata take sequences of instantaneous transitions at one time point; Modelica iterates events to quiescence;
 Stateflow runs charts to completion within a tick.
-(Tier-1 detection timing remains h-dependent — that is the *resolution* at which a physical crossing is noticed; the cascade delay would have been structure the framework inserts between transitions the model declares simultaneous.)
+(Boundary-detection timing remains h-dependent — that is the *resolution* at which a physical crossing is noticed; the cascade delay would have been structure the framework inserts between transitions the model declares simultaneous.)